lgatto/SC-ICS-Proposal/SC-ISC-proposal.md

 R community, as they will be directly applicable to existing R teaching material, in particular the openly available Software and Data Carpentry material.

-We will require participants to demonstrate good knowledge of R and, ideally, to also be familiar with Software and Data Carpentry teaching techniques.
-We will also ask for a commitment form instructors being trained to go back to their home institutions and deliver a workshop within 6-12 months, so as to maximise the impact of our effort.

 #### How can the ISC help